UEFA: Zlatan is fined for his link with a bookmaker

 UEFA has decided to fine the Swedish striker Zlatan Ibrahimovic with 50,000 euros, for violating the regulations on an alleged financial interest in a betting company.

-According to some Swedish media, Ibrahimovic, through a company he owns, is a shareholder of a sports betting company based in Malta, a situation that contravenes FIFA regulations and the UEFA, which provide financial penalties and suspension of up to three years.
+According to some Swedish media, Ibrahimovic, through a company owned by him, is a shareholder of a sports betting company based in Malta, a situation that contravenes FIFA regulations and the UEFA, which provide financial penalties and suspension of up to three years.

 Also read: Will Club América terminate contracts for undisciplined players?
 The Eagles prepare punishment